 Welcome to coldwar-ma.com, a site dedicated to preserving the cold war history of Massachusetts.
 At the left of this page you will find links to pages on Cold War related Business and Industry, Civil Defense, Government Facilities, Military Facilities, Reactors and Telecommunications.
-Initially our emphasis will be on facilities, manufacturing plants, shelters and systems involved in supporting the Cold War effort in the MA area but be sure to check out our "Nearby Facilities" page for similar facilities elsewhere in Southern New England.
-Please take a minute to sign our Guest book.
+Initially our emphasis will be on facilities, manufacturing plants, shelters and systems involved in supporting the Cold War effort in the MA area.
+Be sure to check out our "Nearby Facilities" page for similar facilities elsewhere in Southern New England and please take a minute to sign our Guest book.

 You may already know about the former Strategic Air Command base in Chicopee and about the numerous defense industries scattered throughout the Boston area but did you know that during the Cold War years:

 Boston was surrounded by more than a dozen missile bases.